Migrated from IBM FileNet to SharePoint Online

-DLF India are the largest commercial real estate developer in India, specializing in the development of commercial, retail and residential properties through the country.
-DLF continues to see exceptional growth in a highly competitive expanding market.
+DLF India are the largest commercial real estate developer in India, specialising in the development of commercial, retail and residential properties through the country.
+DLF continues to see exceptional growth in a highly competitive and expanding market.
 The company is headed by Kushal Pal Singh, the world's richest property developer.

-DLF took the decision to implement SharePoint Online to achieve granular management of their content and information, provide staff and external stakeholders with the flexibility of a centralized Content Services solution, and reduce the overall cost of ownership of their infrastructure.
+DLF took the decision to implement SharePoint Online to be able to manage content and information on a granular level; provide staff and external stakeholders with the flexibility of a centralised Content Services solution, and reduce the overall infrastructure costs.

-With over 2.4 million content items held in an aging IBM FileNet P8 instance to be migrated in full-fidelity to SharePoint Online, and a requirement to minimize business downtime during the migration process; DLF chose Proventeq’s Migration Accelerator software to discover, analyze, enhance, classify and migrate their content portfolio.
-Our team then followed this with 90 days of post-migration support to ensure that the switchover to Microsoft’s platform was efficient and ensure that each of the challenges of the project had been met.
+With over 2.4 million content items held in an ageing IBM FileNet P8 instance, and a requirement to minimise business downtime during the migration process, DLF chose Proventeq’s Migration Accelerator to discover, analyze, enhance, classify and migrate their content portfolio.
+Our team then followed this with 90 days of post-migration support to ensure that the switchover to Microsoft’s platform was efficient and ensured that each of the challenges of the project had been met.